turbosree/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 .. literalinclude:: ../../resources/use_cases/vulcanexus_cloud/Dockerfile_LAN
     :language: Dockerfile

-Create the new image and start publishing messages by executing:
+Create the new image and start publishing messages in DDS domain ``0`` by executing:

 .. code-block:: bash